top of page

 South Bound Brook, NJ 08880

-An exciting weekend commemorating the April 13, 1777 battle of Bound Brook includes a military encampment, tours of the Abraham Staats House, and more.
+An exciting weekend commemorating the April 13, 1777 battle of Bound Brook includes a military encampment, tours of the Abraham Staats House, and battles in the heart of town with 2NJ commanding the Continental Forces.
 The Abraham Staats House (c.
 1740) which served as the headquarters for George Washington's "Drillmaster" the Baron von Steuben will be open for tours.
-You can also visit the nearby Old Presbyterian Graveyard where 40 Revolutionary War soldiers are buried.
+Join us for a memorial celebration at the Old Presbyterian Graveyard where 40 Revolutionary War soldiers are buried.

 April 18 & 19, 2026